Anoja93/AS471-Assignment/README.md

             a) Docker is a tool designed to make it easier to create, deploy and run applications by using containers.
                Containers allow a developer to package up an application with all of the parts it needs, such as libraries and other dependencies and ship it all out as one package.

+        (4) Use Laradock (Full PHP development environment for Docker)

+        (5) Done

+        (6) sudo docker-compose up -d gitlab
+            a) Continuous Integration (CI) is a development practice that requires developers to integrate code into a shared repository several times a day.